N-Zubko/m-tech-assessessment/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using Node.js v.17.9.0 and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).